 Connecting the metallic container to the ground creates a measure instability

-Obviously, all of this depends on the fact that the Yocto-Thermocouple is not an insulated module.
-If it were insulated, a potential parasitic current could not cross the insulation barrier between the USB part and the measuring part.
-However, if we had insulated the module, the Yocto-Thermocouple would have been much larger and much more expensive.
-When we designed the Yocto-Thermocouple, we decided not to insulate it because it is easy to work around the issue.
+Obviously, all of this depends on the fact that the Yocto-Thermocouple is not an isolated module.
+If it were isolated, a potential parasitic current could not cross the isolation barrier between the USB part and the measuring part.
+However, if we had isolated the module, the Yocto-Thermocouple would have been much larger and much more expensive.
+When we designed the Yocto-Thermocouple, we decided not to isolate it because it is easy to work around the issue.

 How to solve the issue